jeremydcherry/jeremydcherry.github.io/content/brands.md

 #### Manifesto:

 <span class="manifesto">A brand is only as good as the <em>human</em> endeavor it represents.
-Meaningful brands transmit value, dignify viewers, portray products and services authentically, reduce waste, clarify confusion, and resonate with our highest ideals.</span>
+Meaningful brands transmit value, dignify participants, portray products and services authentically, reduce waste, clarify confusion, and conveys our highest ideals.</span>

 ---